MF-s/greencity-tests/README.md

-GreenCity Tests
+# GreenCity Tests

 📌 Description

 This project contains automated UI tests for the GreenCity Events page.
-Tests are implemented using Python, Selenium WebDriver, and unittest framework.
+Tests are implemented using Python, Selenium WebDriver, PO, and pytest framework.

 🔗 Tested page